 Subject to the rights of holders of any preferred stock then outstanding, holders of our common stock are entitled to receive such dividends out of assets legally available therefor as may from time to time be declared by our board of directors.
 Holders of our common stock are entitled to one vote per share in the election of directors and on all matters on which the stockholders are entitled to vote.
 Holders of our common stock do not have cumulative voting rights.
 In the event of liquidation, dissolution or winding up of the Company, holders of our common stock would be entitled to share ratably in assets of the company available for distribution to holders of common stock.
 All outstanding shares of common stock are fully paid and nonassessable.
-Holders of our common stock are subject to and may be adversely affected by, the rights of holders of any shares of preferred stock which we may designate and issue in the future.
+Holders of common stock have no preemptive, subscription, redemption or conversion rights.
+The rights, preferences and privileges of holders of our common stock are subject to and may be adversely affected by, the rights of holders of any shares of any series of preferred stock which we may designate and issue in the future.
 Holders of our common stock are not liable to further calls or assessments by us or for any of our liabilities.